Table of Contents

 The efforts behind an organization’s Strategic Planning Processes are vital to its success, and yet, while many organizations acknowledge they need to do this kind of planning, they often don’t understand how to make it a reality.
 In this article, we explain the reasons behind Strategic Planning and how to make your Strategic Planning Process as powerful as possible.

-What is a Strategic Planning Process?
+What is a Strategic Plan

 Strategic planning is a process of defining an organization’s direction and making decisions on allocating its resources to pursue this direction.
 It involves creating a long-term plan that outlines the organization’s vision, mission, values, and objectives, as well as the strategies and tactics that will be used to achieve them.